Open-EO/openeo-vue-components/README.md

 - `searchPlaceholder` (string): A text to show as a placeholder in the search box.
 Defaults to `Search`.
 - `sort` (boolean): Sort the data by identifier.
 Defaults to `true`.
 - `offerDetails` (boolean): If set to `false`, the data can't be expanded and no details will be shown.
 Defaults to `true`, which will show what has been defined in the `details` slot after a user has expanded the element.
-- `collapse` (boolean): If set to `true`, the component is collapsible and only the heading is shown initially.
+- `collapsed` (boolean): If set to `true`, the component is collapsible and only the heading is shown initially.
 Users can then click to expand and collapse the list.
 Defaults to `false`, which expands the list by default and doesn't offer to collapse it.
 - `showSummaryOnExpand` (boolean): If set to `false`, the summary gets hidden for expanded elements.
 Defaults to `true`.
 - `heading` (string|null): Specifies the title of the component.
 If set to `null`, the title is hidden.
 Defaults to `null`.
 - `searchMinLength` (integer): The number of characters required to be given until the search starts.
 Defaults to `2` as it's usually not very meaningful to search for a single character.